olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 _Note: Cryptography dates back to as early as 1900 BC in Egypt, where hieroglyphs were used in tomb writing, conveying secret messages._

 Bitcoin uses a hashing method called SHA-256, and uses an encryption method called ECDSA, don't worry about memorizing the acronyms as they mean little to us right now.
 Another note to add, in the world of computer science, methods and functions mean the same.
 So if I were to use a specific method of making eggs, it's the same as using the specific function of making eggs.
-Passing an raw egg into a method gives me a cooked egg = Passing a raw egg into a function gives me a cooked egg.
+For example, passing a raw egg into a method gives me a cooked egg is equal to saying passing a raw egg into a function gives me a cooked egg.
 Bitcoin uses the SHA-256 function to secure its data by linking each output together.

 #### Example of Hashing
 A hash function takes any data and turns it into a fixed-length, unique characters.